This post is part of an ongoing series examining the Christology of the Apocalypse of John.

 If you read one article this week, look at Why Millennial College Students Should Study Theology by John Ehrett.

-For those of you with additional reading time this weekend, check out the following selections, gathered from around the blogging world.
-Think I missed sharing something important?
+For those of you with extra reading this fine winter day, check out the following selections, gathered from around the blogging world these past few weeks.
+Think I missed sharing an important article?
 Let me know in the comments section below.
 Continue reading

 “O Come, O Come Emmanuel” is a popular Christmas hymn written by an anonymous Latin author in the twelfth century and translated into English in 1851 by John Mason Neale.
 The hymn contains nine verses, all of which contain statements about Christ.
 The name “Jesus” and title “Christ” do not actually appear in the hymn; however a plethora of other titles are used to refer to the coming to Israel.
 This is quite clearly a hymn of Advent and Christmas, as it is written as if in the distant past, reflecting an Old Testament view of things (as we shall see with the names and titles used below), a view that welcomes the coming of the messiah to Israel.
 The refrain, “Rejoice!
 Rejoice!
 Emmanuel shall come to thee , O Israel” demonstrates the position of Christ as coming savior of Israel, the messiah figure of the Old Testament prophets.
 Continue reading